 ©2020 William A. Lasher

-Captain Blooey’s hand drawn map showed us how to reach Fort Greyling where we would receive specialized training in preparation for our new assignment.
-We departed Major Saxby’s outpost and rode west for three days and two nights.
+Major Saxby’s hand drawn map showed us how to reach Fort Greyling where we would receive specialized training in preparation for our new assignment.
+We departed Rosethorne Station and rode west for three days and two nights.
 It was late fall, and the days were growing short.
 On the second morning, I noticed the water in my canteen had begun to freeze overnight.

 We were relieved to learn there was no separation of the sexes.
 Corporal Fujimaru took us into one of the long and narrow barracks houses and assigned us a bunk bed – Molly on top, and I would sleep in the bottom bunk.
 There were footlockers at both ends where we could stash our meager possessions, everything that we owned was in our horses’ saddlebags.